Anti-doping - TUE

 P.1 Beta-Blockers in World Shooting Para Sport only

-The IPC’s intention is to automatically recognise Therapeutic Use Exemptions (TUEs) from as many National Anti-Doping Organisations (NADOs) and International Federations (IFs) as possible.
-Unfortunately, at this time, the IPC does not have enough information on many NADOs and IF’s TUE Committees and their processes to make that decision.
+The IPC’s intention is to automatically recognise TUEs from as many NADOs and IFs as possible.
+Unfortunately, at this time, the IPC does not have sufficient information on many NADOs and IF’s to make that decision.
+If a NADO or IF wishes to be considered for inclusion on the IPC automatic recognition list below, please

 International federation list - automatic recognition